Fvaco/ts-composition-over-inheritance-example/README.md

 ## File extensions on imports

-This project is created to be used with Deno, that's why all imports must include the file extension.
+This project is created with Deno in mind, that's why all imports must include the file extension.

 ```ts
 import { Screen } from './Screen'; // ES6 regular import